 Much of the SPR property is developed with buildings, piping, cable trays, and other structures where the use of pesticide and herbicide products are necessary to control unwanted vegetation and other pests.
-During 2013 the SPR continued to use pesticide products to control pests in buildings and around work areas, control vegetation throughout site grounds, and security zone areas, and to mitigate the reduction of the number of personnel dedicated to mowing.
-Although the use of pesticides and herbicides is a necessary and integral part of property maintenance on the SPR, there is a concerted effort made, through screening of chemicals prior to purchase, to restrict the use of those products to the least harmful to the environment and the site employees.
+During 2014 the SPR used pesticide products to control pests in buildings and around work areas and herbicide products to control vegetation throughout site grounds, and security zone areas, and to mitigate the reduction of the number of personnel dedicated to mowing.
+Although the use of herbicides and pesticides are necessary, there is a concerted effort made, through screening of chemicals prior to purchase, to restrict the use of those products to the least harmful to the environment and the site employees.